Harap Alb: Beginning

 The narrative begins with a stock formula: a king's three sons are sent on a quest, and the hero, the youngest son, is set to succeed.

 An unnamed king has a brother, the Green Emperor (Împăratul Verde) who is nearing death, and as has no male heirs, he has written to king to send any of his three princes, and whichever one completes the journey shall inherit the whole empire.
 The kingdom and the Empire are on the "margins" of the earth, separated by desolate lands.

-The eldest son agrees to take up his uncle's challenge, and the king decides to test his courage by dressing up in bearskin and blocking the bridge along the way.
+The eldest son agrees to take up his uncle's challenge, and the king decides to test his courage by dressing up in a bearskin and blocking the bridge along the way.
 The eldest prince makes a terrified return home.
 The monarch plays the same trick on his second son, with the same result.
 Without revealing his ruse, the king expresses his disappointment, which prompts the youngest to burst into tears and run out to the palace garden.
 There, an old woman beggar tells his fortune: the youngest prince shall become a glorious emperor.
 She urges him to attempt his uncle's quest, but warns that he should use only the items his father had when he was a bridegroom: ragged clothes, rusty weapons and an old stallion.
 She then vanishes into the skies.

 The youngest prince suffers his father's ridicule, but eventually obtains permission to go, and the king's old items.
-The horse can be identified by the piece of wisdom given him by the old woman: the right horse will be the only one in the stable which will approach a tray of full embers at feeding.
+The horse can be identified by the piece of wisdom given him by the old woman: the right horse will be the only one in the stable which will approach a tray full of embers at feeding.
 The horse gives three shakes and transforms into a beautiful steed.
 The horse can talk with his new master, and carry him leaping to the clouds and the Moon.
 The prince goes to the bridge and endures the bear ruse, and the king gives him the bearskin as trophy.
-As parting words, the father tells him to beware "of the red man, and especially of the bald one".
+As parting words, the father tells him to beware "of the Red Man, and especially of the Bald one".